flash62au/EngineDriver_Home/docs/configuration/preferences.rst

 Auto-Connect to WiThrottle Server?
 """"""""""""""""""""""""""""""""""

 Enable this preference if you wish to connect automatically to 'first' WiThrottle Server discovered each time you start|ed|.
+This will effectively bypass the *Connection Screen*.

 Hide Demo Server
 """"""""""""""""

-Enable this preference if you wish to hide the Demo Server ('jmri.mstevetodd.com') in the connection list on the Connection page.
+Enable this preference if you wish to hide the Demo Server ('jmri.mstevetodd.com') in the connection list on the *Connection Screen*.

 Initial Connection Timeout
 """"""""""""""""""""""""""